SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/block-blob/index.md

 ---
-slug: /send-data/collect-from-other-data-sources/azure-storage/azure-appendblob-storage
+slug: /send-data/collect-from-other-data-sources/azure-blob-storage/block-blob
-title: Azure Append Blob Storage
+title: Azure Blob Storage (block blobs)
 description: This Sumo integration provides a event-based pipeline for shipping monitoring data from Azure Blob Storage to an HTTP source on Sumo Logic.
 ---